 About the Program

-- Completion of at least 50% of prerequisites by start date of ESP
+Completion of at least 50 percent of DVM prerequisite courses by the start of the program

 Application and Materials

-The ESP application opens November 1, 2018 and closed January 31, 2019.
+The ESP application opens December 1 and closes January 31.
 Twelve positions are available for this exciting opportunity.
-All application materials must be received or postmarked (for items sent by U.S. mail) by January 31, 2019.
+All application materials must be received or postmarked (for items sent by U.S. mail) by January 31.